architectury/architectury-documentations/docs/forge_loom/using_mcp.md

 ---

+**Note:** MCP is no longer used since Minecraft 1.17, and has been replaced with Official Mojang Mappings.

-Experimental MCP support is available in Forge Loom.
+Experimental MCP support is available in Architectury Loom.
 MCP docs and parameter mappings are fully supported in Forge Loom.
 However, MCP will **not** work in snapshots, as the MCP support depends on matching the MCPConfig with your intermediary.

 Declare the MCP mappings dependency as follows: (`20201028-1.16.3` is just an example version!)